ankushjain358/coderjony-statiq-blog/input/blogs/implementing-configuration-logging-dependency-injection-in-aws-lambda-using-net-core.md

 }
 ```

-You may also need to add below namespaces.
+You may also need to add the below namespaces.
 ```cs
 using Amazon.Extensions.NETCore.Setup;
 using Microsoft.Extensions.Configuration;